Elevation: 8,060 ft

 This Monument Peak is the highest point in Idaho’s South Hills.
 It is one of 12 Idaho peaks using word Monument in its name.
 It is a large, dome-shaped peak interspersed with forest groves and meadows.
 The peak has two broad summits with the South Summit the highest by ten feet.
 USGS Mahogany Butte

 The summit is covered by grasses and flowers and has incredible views into Northern Nevada.
 These views included Pilot Peak near Wendover, Nevada and the Jarbidge Mountains.
 Idaho views include the Albion Range to the east, the Snake River Plain, and the surrounding South Hills.

 Access and Route, Class 1

-Livingston Douglas provides the access update: From its junction with FSR-538, hike (or drive) south on FSR-671/Monument Peak Road about a mile to reach a signed junction with a rough road going L/N with a sign that says “Monument Peak”.
+Livingston Douglas provides the access update: From its junction with FSR-538, hike (or drive) south on FSR-671/Monument Peak Road about a mile to reach a signed junction with a rough road going L/N with a sign that says “Monument Peak.”
 Do NOT hike up this road.
 This rough road leads up to the [lower] North Summit.
-Continue southward on FSR-671 for another ½ mile, dropping 45 feet on the way, to reach the open terrain of the West Face of the [higher] South Summit.
+Continue southward on FSR-671 for another ½ mile, dropping 45 vertical feet on the way, to reach the open terrain of the West Face of the [higher] South Summit.
 Leave FSR-671 here and either scramble up the easy, open terrain to the summit or follow an old road (unsigned) that heads NE up a gully then leave it when it reaches the ridge crest.
 Walk south to the summit.
-The USGS Benchmark is still there, in a ground boulder with triangulation posts nearby.
+The USGS benchmark is in a ground boulder with triangulation posts nearby.